adopt-liveview/adopt-liveview/priv/pages/2026/04-28-v2-simple-forms-with-ecto-en_US.md

 The first thing we do inside our module is `use Ecto.Schema` so that our module receives the DSL (Domain Specific Language) that lets us use macros like `embedded_schema` and `field` to define the format of our Product model.
 Think of this DSL as a simple way to define a Struct in Elixir.

 We also imported [`Ecto.Changeset`](https://hexdocs.pm/ecto/Ecto.Changeset.html).
-Changeset are data structures that contain data about modifications to something.
+Changesets are data structures that contain data about modifications to something.
 In this case our Changeset will contain data about modifications, errors and validations of our Product struct.
 Think of changesets as a validation step.

 ### Understanding an `embedded_schema`